quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 s(x)=-f(x)\log f(x)-(1-f(x))\log(1-f(x)).
 :::

-AAA chooses a common denominator for these functions on a spectral interval bounded by Gershgorin estimates.
+AAA chooses poles using only the Fermi function on a spectral interval bounded by Gershgorin estimates.
+After acceptance, entropy residues are fitted on those fixed poles.
 Occupation and entropy have different residues but share the same poles:

 :::{math}